 That harvested fat is then transferred to the face, breasts, buttocks, or hands.
 It’s a safe cosmetic option that provides natural-looking results.

 Facial fat injections are not appropriate for everyone.
-Ideal candidates for the procedure are adults who seek to fight back against the unwanted signs of aging — wrinkles, furrows, creases, smile lines, marionette lines, and other facial depressions.
+Ideal candidates for the procedure are adults who seek to fight back against the unwanted signs of aging that include the following: